Top Causes Of Errors In Online Mapping Systems

-There are quite a number of sources of errors in online maps, and I’ll outline a few here.
+There are quite a number of sources of errors in online maps, and I’ll outline

 - Much of the map data that was used at the beginning of the creation of software mapping systems in the U.S. was based off of government data used by the Census Bureau, in a format called TIGER files ("Topologically Integrated Geographic Encoding and Referencing").

 The TIGER/Line Shapefiles contain points, polylines, and polygons, which describe locational features such as roads, rivers, lakes, county outlines, etc. I believe that online mapping systems likely are still using data derived from these files today.

 Unfortunately, the vector shape files break curved lines down into straight line segments, and there are cases where the straight line approximation of curved features can make locations get pinpointed erroneously.
 For example, a curved street that is broken down too bluntly could make a mapped location point appear to be on the wrong side of the street in digital maps:

 (This illustration is pretty exaggerated, and the definition of curved shapes has improved in TIGER files in recent years, but this still shows the sorts of errors that could occur from having curved lines broken down into straight-line segments.